lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-22-Binomial_Coeffs.md

 Knuth notes that we can generalise binomial coefficients so that the top number is real or complex, and this general version is also available in Isabelle/HOL.

-There's even an [introduction to binomial coefficients](https://nrich.maths.org/7713) aimed at teenagers.
+There's even an [introduction to binomial coefficients](https://nrich.maths.org/7713) aimed at younger mathematicians.